Dan Ryckert

-Dan Ryckert is an American Games Entertainer, producer.
-Previously in a writer and former video game journalist role, now a Twitch streamer and podcaster.
+Daniel Joseph Ryckert (born June 16, 1984) is an American Twitch streamer, podcaster, and former video game journalist.
 In 2011, Complex magazine named Ryckert one of the twenty-five "raddest" game journalists to follow on Twitter.
 Ryckert has made three non-player character (NPC) appearances in video games; in 2011's L.A.
 Noire, 2014's Infamous Second Son and 2017's 2064: Read Only Memories.

 Joining GameStop's Game Informer magazine in 2009, becoming senior associate editor, Ryckert reviewed games and made video content for its website.
 This included celebrity appearance videos featuring Gwar and Andrew W.K.
 During his time with the magazine, Ryckert broke two Guinness World Records, after playing two gaming marathons.
 In 2014 Ryckert, along with Game Informer video producer Jason Oestreicher, would both join CBS Interactive's Giant Bomb website, with Ryckert later moving from their San Francisco office to their New York office.
 In addition to weekly appearances on the Giant Bombcast and Giant Beastcast podcasts, Ryckert continued to produce video content such as playing the video game Super Mario Bros.
 3 while riding the Medusa roller coaster and creating the Metal Gear-based "Metal Gear Scanlon" series with Drew Scanlon.
-In 2020, Ryckert became a podcast producer for WWE, before returning to Giant Bomb as a creative director in 2022.
+In 2020, Ryckert became a podcast producer for WWE, before returning to Giant Bomb as a creative director in 2022 and becoming a co-owner of the site in 2025.

 In 2017, Ryckert and fiancé Bianca Monda were spotlighted in the media when they won a competition to be the first couple to be married at the Taco Bell Cantina in Las Vegas.
 The ceremony was held in June 2017.
 Ryckert is also an author and professional wrestling manager.